SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 ## The Sprint[ScrumEvents,Sprint]

-The heart of Scrum is a Sprint[ScrumEvents,Sprint], a time-box[Timebox] of one month or less during which a "Done"[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], useable, and potentially releasable product Increment[ScrumArtifacts,Increment] is created.
+The heart of Scrum is a Sprint[ScrumEvents,Sprint,Cadence], a time-box[Timebox] of one month or less during which a "Done"[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], useable, and potentially releasable product Increment[ScrumArtifacts,Increment] is created.
 Sprints[ScrumEvents,Sprint] have consistent durations throughout a development effort.
-A new Sprint[ScrumEvents,Sprint] starts immediately after the conclusion of the previous Sprint[ScrumEvents,Sprint].
+A new Sprint[ScrumEvents,Sprint] starts immediately after the conclusion of the previous Sprint[ScrumEvents,Sprint,Order].

 Sprints[ScrumEvents,Sprint] contain and consist of the Sprint Planning[ScrumEvents,SprintPlanning], Daily Scrums[ScrumEvents,DailyScrum], the development work, the Sprint Review[ScrumEvents,SprintReview], and the Sprint Retrospective[ScrumEvents,SprintRetrospective].

 During the Sprint[ScrumEvents,Sprint]:

-- No changes are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];
+- No changes are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];[Risk]
 - Quality[Quality] goals do not decrease; and,
 - Scope may be clarified and re-negotiated[EmpiricalScrumPillars,Adaptation] between the Product Owner[ScrumTeam,ProductOwner] and Development Team[ScrumTeam,Developers] as more is learned[Learn].